How to check the storage on your iPhone and iPad

 Play the video

-When your device is low on storage, it automatically frees up space by removing items that can be redownloaded or aren't needed, like unused apps and temporary files.
+When your device is low on storage, it frees up space by removing items that you can redownload or aren't needed, like unused apps and temporary files.

 Use your device to check its storage